 - Get a large plate and add flour, salt, water, and oil to it.

-- Mix gently with hand and try to form the small nuggets-shaped dough balls.
+- Mix gently with your hand and try to form small nugget-shaped dough balls.
 Add water whenever required.

 - Once you’re able to form the dough, knead it thoroughly.